sgmurphy/wordpress-plugins/woocommerce-sendinblue-newsletter-subscription/readme.txt

 4. You can access your settings by clicking on “Settings” at the top right of the screen.

 == Changelog ==
+= 4.0.24 =
+* Added new product_viewed track event that will fire each time products are viewed on the store by users.
+This can be used within Brevo automation for email campaigns

 = 4.0.23 =
 * Improvements to tracking guest checkouts